 Tokugawa Ieyasu’s Tomb

 A separate entry ticket lets you pass through the Sakashitamon Gate to climb up the 200+ stairs to see Ieyasu’s tomb.
 After the almost gaudy explosion of color and shape in the shrine dedicated to him, his mausoleum looks positively drab and boring, though still not all that small.

 Toshogu is such an amazing place it is hard to take it all in in one visit.
-I had the chance to visit Nikko’s Toshogu Shrine twice, once in 2015 on a day trip from Tokyo, and then again independently this fall (Nov.
-2017).
+I had the chance to visit Nikko’s Toshogu Shrine twice, once in 2015 on a guided day trip tour from Tokyo, and then again independently this fall (Nov.
+2017 – you can read my post comparing the two expereinces here).
 It is a beautiful site to visit and should be on everyone’s Japan list of activities.
 With each visit I was able to see and appreciate new details, and I know that if I went again, I would see more elements that escaped me before.